Xavier308/AirBnB-clone/README.md

 ### Additional Components
-Dockerfile: Helps in containerizing the application, making it portable and consistent across any deployment environment.
+- Dockerfile: Helps in containerizing the application, making it portable and consistent across any deployment environment.

-requirements.txt: Manages all project dependencies, ensuring that all necessary libraries are installed to run the application.
+- requirements.txt: Manages all project dependencies, ensuring that all necessary libraries are installed to run the application.

+- README.md: Documentation on the project setup, configuration, and general overview, guiding new developers or users of the application.

 ### Pending more information and resources

-README.md: Documentation on the project setup, configuration, and general overview, guiding new developers or users of the application.

-This layered architecture helps in separating concerns, making the application easier to extend and maintain.
-It allows developers to work on one layer without the need to know every detail of other layers, provided the interfaces between layers are well-defined.
-This structure is widely used in complex applications that require scalability, maintainability, and flexibility.